How to Become an Ethical Hacker in 2025?

 4. Working in Information Security

 This is a major step on the ladder to becoming an ethical hacker as, for the first time, you are dealing with Information Security itself!
 The average salary for someone in this role is $69,000.
 An information security analyst examines the system and network security, deals with security breaches, and works toward putting security measures in place.
-For this role, you should concentrate on penetration testing so as to get hands-on experience of some of the tools of the trade.
+For this role, you should concentrate on penetration testing to get hands-on experience with some of the tools of the trade.

 How to Become an Ethical Hacker With Zero Experience?